milespratt/gatsby-md-poc/README.md

-# A bare bones, Gatsby-powered, markdown-based, GitHub Pages hosted site generator
+# A bare bones, Gatsby-powered, markdown-based, GitHub Pages hosted site generator with GitHub Actions automated deploys

 This repository is home to the source code and static files that power and supply the content for a [GitHub Pages](https://pages.github.com/) hosted static site.
 Creating and editing the content of the site only requires knowledge of [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).